About Iceland

 Landmannalaugar is a place in the Fjallabak Nature Reserve in the Highlands of Iceland.
 It is at the edge of the Laugahraun lava field, which was formed in an eruption around the year 1477.
 It is known for its natural geothermal hot springs and surrounding landscape.

 Landmannalaugar is the northern end of the Laugavegur hiking trail and a popular destination for tourists travelling in Iceland.
 The Iceland Touring Association operates a mountain hut with sleeping bag accommodation for 75 people and a public toilet with showers.
-During the tourist high season, there is also a small shop that sells coffee and basic groceries, and a horse tour agency.
+During the tourist high season, there is also a small shop that sells coffee and basic groceries and a horse tour agency.
 ICE-SAR highland patrol in Fjallabak operates from here.

 This jewel of the interior is situated in a valley between colourful mountains at the dark edge of the rhyolite lava field Laugahraun.
-Many hot and cold springs create a bathing warm brook, where people bathe.
+Many hot and cold springs create a warm bathing brook, where people bathe.
 The banks of the brook are boggy and lush vegetated and people are kindly asked to use the wooden path across the bog to the brook.
 It is forbidden to use soap in the brook.
-The surroundings of L. are too colourful and magnificent to describe with words.
+The surroundings of Landmannalaugar are too colourful and magnificent to describe with words.
 The mountains are split with gullies and gorges, one of which, the Jokulgil, is about 13 km long.

 It is possible to hike all the way to its end when the river is not swollen, and there are several other hiking possibilities in the area.
 Landmannalaugar is also the starting point for those, who want to hike to the Thorsmork area in the south.
 It is easy to walk there in three days, but many prefer to spend more time en route to be able to enjoy the trip to the utmost.
 The tourist hut in Landmannalaugar accommodates 110 or more people and there is a camping area, where it is extremely difficult to drive the pegs into the ground, and if it starts blowing hard, rocks have to be used to weigh the tents down.
 People are kindly asked to return the rocks to the wooden crates after use.
 Landmannalaugar is a part of a larger nature reserve.